Your Information And How We Use It

 ensure that the CCG is billed accurately for the treatment of its patients, which is known as “invoice validation”.

-• where the information is necessary for your direct healthcare
+• where the information is necessary for your direct healthcare, in which case the processing will be based on consent you have provided

-• where we are responding to patients, carers or Member of Parliament communication
+• where we are responding to a Member of Parliament communication on our behalf where the processing will be based on consent you have provided

 • where you have freely given your informed agreement (consent) for us to use your information for a specific purpose

-• where there is an overriding public interest in using the information e.g. in order to safeguard an individual, or to prevent a serious crime
+• where there is an overriding public interest in using the information e.g., in order to safeguard an individual or to prevent a serious crime.
+The lawful basis for processing data in relation to the above is on the basis of fulfilling a public task, in which case the processing has a clear basis in law.

-• Where there is a legal requirement that will allow us to use or provide information (e.g. a formal court order).
+• where there is a legal requirement that will allow us to use or provide information (e.g. a formal court order).
+The lawful basis for processing data in relation to the above is on the basis of fulfilling a public task, in this case the processing has a clear basis in law.

 We commission a number of organisations (both within and outside the NHS) to provide healthcare services to you.
 We may share anonymised statistical information with them for the purpose of improving local services, for example understanding how health conditions spread across our local area compared against other areas.